digital-cargo/good-practice-eCommerce/README.md

 and the [ONE Record core code lists ontology](https://onerecord.iata.org/ns/coreCodeLists).
 For clarity, class inheritance and unused data properties are excluded, and only required properties and relationships are visualized in the following.

+The following explanation focus in the eCommerce-specific data exchange, other relevant objects, like the Shipment Record, as described in other Good Practices and taken as specified here.

 ### Data Mapping

+# HERE
-This section covers modelling and usage of classes and data elements from ONE Record data model, in particular the modelling of shipment status (also referred to as milestone or event) information on shipment-level and on piece-level, and considering specific scenarios, such as split shipments - shipments handled or moved in different parts - and transit shipments.
+This section covers modelling and usage of classes and data elements from ONE Record data model, in particular the modelling of Shipper´s data.

 Other than ONE Record, the data structure supported and used by a Transport Management System (TMS) and other applications involved in ShipmentTracking related data exchange might not (yet) support the piece centric concept.
 Moreover, there is usually no dedicated distinction between the physical, contractual and other categories the data is related to.

 This also applies to traditional messaging standards such as Cargo-IMP, Cargo-XML, internal web services, etc.
 Especially during the transition period it might therefore be required to convert data between the ONE Record standard and other